-- Leilani’s / Hula Grill in Whalers village – Both places offer great outdoor atmosphere.
+- Leilani’s OR Hula Grill, Whalers Village – Both these places offer great outdoor atmosphere.
 Leilani’s MUST TRY – Ono fish taco and Hula Pie.
 Hula Grill is packed in the evenings, has great cocktails and local bands playing.

-- Miso Phat is hands down my favorite sushi place.
-A MUST.
-This place was on the TV show Diners Drive-Ins and Dives and hey, Guy Fierri was here!
+- Miso Phat, hands down my favorite sushi place.
+A MUST!
+This place was on the TV show Diners Drive-Ins and Dives and hey, Guy Fierri was here.

 - Duke’s Beach House has Mai Tai which wins the top honors.
 Duke’s has good HH from 3-5pm daily and best live entertainment.